ObinnaAkams/Book_Management_Application/README.md

 # Book_Management_Application

 ## Overview
-This repository contains code for a book management web application built with HTML, CSS, Javascript, NodeJS, EJS, Axios, Express.js, a web framework for Node.js.
-The application implements various text-to-speech functionalties, API calls, authentication features, session management, database operations using PostgreSQL, search, filtering, sort, edit and delete operations, .
+Developed a comprehensive book management web application using HTML, CSS, JavaScript, Node.js, Express.js, and EJS templates, with PostgreSQL as the database.
+Features include user authentication via Passport.js with Google OAuth and bcrypt for secure registration and login, session management, and API integrations with Axios.
+The application supports text-to-speech functionality, dynamic content rendering, and advanced book management operations such as search, filtering, sorting, adding, editing, and deletion operations.
 ## Features
 - **Authentication**:
   - Implements bcrypt for password hashing during user registration and login.